 $ sudo zypper install inxi

 3.2.
-Find Hard Disk Drive Details In Linux Using Inxi
+Display Hard Disk Drive Details In Linux Using Inxi

 To get the details of the installed hard disk drives in your Linux system, run: